johnson-cooper/YGO-NEXUS-REVIVAL/boosters/README.md

 This ROM editor allows you to modify and patch a ROM file by following a series of steps.
 The editor has 5 buttons that must be pressed in a specific order to ensure the correct changes are made and applied.
 Follow the instructions below to guide you through each step.

-The ROM file must be named "rom.nds" in order for this to work.
+The ROM file must be named "rom.nds" in the same directory in order for this to work.

 pip install -r requirements.txt